Wednesday, June 15, 2011

 WORD OF CAUTION

-Individuals with hypertension should especially avoid trying to lift as much as they can for one repetition.
+If a spotter isn't present or if the participant has a medical condition that could be aggravated by maximal intensity weight lifting, use the equation.
+Individuals with hypertension should especially avoid 1RM testing.
 Because heavy weights cannot be lifted quickly in a one rep max test, the primary movers and the core muscles will contract almost isometrically and increase blood pressure quickly.
 This can lead to serious problems or even death.
+Consult an experienced or competent fitness professional to spot the lift.

 • Bench press - Pectoralis major